GEOLOGY (GEOL)

 (I) Theoretical and practical aspects of reflected light and electron microscopy.
 Emphasis will be placed on applications to ore deposit exploration and research.
 Lecture and discussion topics will highlight both standard and new techniques and instrumentation including SEM and QEMSCAN, as well as key questions in mineral deposit genesis which can be addressed using reflected light and electron microscopy.
 Includes detailed study of a selected suite of samples, with emphasis on mineral identification, textural relationships, paragenetic sequences, and mineral chemistry.
 Course culminates in a project.
 Prerequisites: GEGN401.
 1 hour lecture; 3 hours lab; 2 semester hours.

 GEOL524.
-ORE DEPOSIT AND STRATEGIES.
+ORE DEPOSIT MODELS AND EXPLORATION STRATEGIES.
 3.0 Semester Hrs.

 (I) Provides an up-to-date synopsis of the geological settings and characteristics of the major types of magmatic, hydrothermal, and sedimentary metallic ore deposits.
 Emphasis is placed on the discussion of the source of metals, their transport, and the physical and chemical factors controlling the deposition of metallic ores in different geological environments.
 Exploration strategies are discussed for each deposit type.
 Laboratory consists of hand specimen study of host rock and ore mineral suites, optical microscopy, interpretation of phase diagrams, drill core logging, and open pit and underground field investigations.
 Lectures and laboratories are accompanied by assigned reading.
 2 hours lecture; 3 hours lab; 3 semester hours.